06Cata/06Cata/README.md

 - 🌱 Hi, this is Catalina!
-I originally worked in a Spanish-language business.
+I originally worked as a foreign business professional in Spanish.
 In 2023, I transitioned to become a data engineer.
 My plan is to complete my knowledge in Python/R, machine learning, statistics, algorithms, data structures, computer organization/introduction/networking, discrete mathematics, probability theory, calculus, and linear algebra over the next two years.